appseconnect/docs/_posts/Workflow-Management/use-cases/2018-08-24-delay-execution-in-workflow.md

 15. The workflow gets executed and the user can view all the nodes and links getting highlighted.

-16. The user will go to SAP B1 (App 2) and click on **Inventory & Item Master Data** to fetch the products added in shopify.
+16. The user will go to Shopify (App 2) and can view the  stock updated in shopify.

 •	Alternate Flows – NOT APPLICABLE

-•	Post-conditions – The user can now see that the products  is successful fetched in SAP B1.
+•	Post-conditions – The user can now see that the products  is successful fetched in Shopify.

 •	Exception courses –  The user will get resync bucket error log in the agent and in the workflow section also, if the product sync is failure.

 •	Frequency of use  – The user can execute the workflow as and when required.
 Scheduler can be used for scheduling the workflow.